Remote Therapeutic Monitoring in Ohio.

 20 minutes of interactive communication per month (98980); 16 days of therapy adherence data per 30 days (98976/98977)

 Medicare covers RTM for MSK and respiratory therapy.
-Ohio Medicaid provides full supplementary coverage.
+Ohio Medicaid provides partial supplementary coverage.

 Billing Requirements